 Camp staff take photos of activities throughout the day to give a glimpse of the camp experience.
 Photos will be shared using our YMCA Camp Timbers App.
-In the App, parents can add optional facial recognition for a small charge, this will send you a notification when a photo of your camper is added.
 Parents may not see a photo of their camper every day but can expect to see several throughout the week.
 Each camper will receive a cabin photo at the end of the week.
 Note: we are only able to share photos of campers with completed and accepted the Audio/Visual Release forms.